SpectralVectors/TransMat/README.md

 Now, click the __'Transfer Material!'__ button.

 Then, in Unreal _(with the Python plug-in and Editor Scripting enabled)_ click __'File'__ > __'Execute Python Script'__.

+If this is your first time using the addon, navigate to the TransMat folder and select _'TransMat_SetupScript.py'_.

+This will setup the custom Mapping and ColorRamp nodes in Unreal.
+If you've already done this, then just go on to the next step.

 Navigate to the python file that was just created, and click __'OK'__ - _eg 'yourmaterial_TM.py'_